 Ben puts down areas/space, almost automatically.
 Fons nearly always starts with a construction in lines.
 Ben paints his spaces/areas with strokes, mainly in white or black, with further strokes so they don’t cover the canvas completely; his lines are often zigzag.
 Fons’ lines are often flowing and more organic.
 He often puts coloured layers over something already present, so the colour of that particular area is changed.
 Fons uses the colours yellow/green/violet/purple more often and Ben more often uses black/sienna but also yellow, dark blue and often lots and lots of red.
 But all that was six months ago and is probably old hat.
 In that respect we consume one another!

-There is mutual trust that the ‘other’ watches and continues to work together and make keen judgments in the picture-making.
-Of course we’ve know one another’s individual work for years – which gives us a good common basis.
+There is also mutual trust that the ‘other’ watches and continues to work together and make keen judgments.
+Of course we’ve know one another’s individual work for years – which gives us a good basis.

 * What are your criteria for a painting to be a success or not?